 Screw Body Technology

 The accuracy of the degree of Body-In-White assembly and add-on parts (moving parts) has a direct impact on safety.
-We design checking fixture systems for Body-In-White and moving parts for quality inspection before they are permanently assembled by welding, sealing and hemming.
-Our checking fixtures use screw bodies to temporarily assembly and lock in the body-in-white for thorough and complete quality checking of gaps, panel holes and checking fixtures flush.
-Our capabilities in developing high precision manufacturing inspection jigs for automotive assembly component and screw bodies means that our expertise in the trial assembly of automotive Body-In-White and moving parts before mass production exposes problems early on.
-The implementation of checking fixtures leads to shorter production cycles for not only high quality automotive Body-In-White assembly, but also for new automotive models.
+We design by checking fixture systems for Body-In-White and moving parts for quality inspection before they are permanently assembled by welding, sealing and hemming.
+Our checking fixtures use screw bodies to temporarily assemble and lock in the body-in-white for thorough and complete quality checking of gaps, panel holes and checking of the fixtures flush.
+Our capabilities in developing high precision manufacturing inspection jigs for automotive assembly components and screw bodies means that our expertise in the trial assembly of automotive Body-In-White and moving parts before mass production exposes problems early on.
+The implementation of checking fixtures leads to shorter production cycles not only for high quality automotive Body-In-White assembly, but also for new automotive models.

 Raising the Jig Quality using Checking Fixtures

-To increase the jig quality, we assembly each sub assembly parts to the new jig and compare the hole positions to quality check the jigs and ensure they match the sub assembly.
+To improve the jig quality, we assemble each sub assembly part to the new jig and compare the hole positions to check the jig’s quality and ensure that they match the sub assembly.

 Body In White Checking Fixture

 Door Checking Fixture

 Trunk Checking Fixture

 Geopallet – Transfers parts down the assembly line, drops off finished parts and transfers picked-and-placed new parts to minimize production cycle time